Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 Today we'll be looking at starting our first Angular project.

-We will be creating a very basic application that looks like this:
+We will be creating a fundamental application that looks like this:

 ![Angular routing gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1601962584230/Ijbr8LPpS.gif)